Business models

 Kesko’s business model comprises Kesko’s own retailing and B2B trade, and the chain business model.

-Net sales from international operations totalled some €2.2 billion, or 19%, of Kesko’s net sales in 2022.
-Kesko operates in seven countries: Finland, Sweden, Norway, Estonia, Latvia, Lithuania and Poland.
-In addition, K Group operates in Belarus via a joint venture.
+Net sales from international operations totalled some €2.7 billion, or 22%, of Kesko’s net sales in 2025.
+Kesko operates in eight countries: Finland, Sweden, Norway, Denmark, Poland, Estonia, Latvia and Lithuania.

 The constant improvement of customer experiences and further development of digital services are at the heart of our growth strategy.
 We use quality and customer experience to differentiate ourselves from the competition in both our stores and digital services.